DanielKrawisz/Entropy/Pow.co FAQ.md

 The difference between PoW.co and other platforms is that here honesty is expected although not absolutely certain, whereas on other platforms dishonesty is to be expected, especially for information that is very relevant and for which a lot can be gained from deception, such as politics, economics, and health.

-# What is a fit meme?
+## What is a fit meme?

 TL;DR- This is evaluated over time via BoostPoW.
 Truly fit memes will grow in acceptance and costly signaling over time.

-Fitness is about avoiding death, so a fit meme is one that will continue to reproduce in people’s brain’s a long time.
+Fitness is about avoiding death, so a fit meme is one that will continue to reproduce in people’s brains for a long time.
 Over the long term, a meme can destroy its own environment by leading people to their deaths or mental degeneration.
 This is the kind of unfit meme that we can stop at PoW.co.
 A fit meme will enhance its own environment so that there will always be lots of brains.
 It will be something that tells us how to survive.

 A meme’s environment is all the other memes, not just people.
 Fit memes are symbiotic with other fit memes as well.
 Hence a fit meme will fit into a larger whole that tells us how to survive and thrive in general.